-- Eat your regular diet until 6 hours before your scan. - You may take your other regular medicines (besides insulin and blood thinners) as prescribed by your doctor, unless your doctor or the radiology clinic staff has told you otherwise. - Make sure you bring someone to drive you home after your procedure.
+- Eat your regular diet until 6 hours before your scan. - Except for insulin and blood thinners, take your other usual medicines as prescribed, unless your doctor or the radiology clinic staff has told you otherwise. - Check with your driver to make sure they can take you home after your procedure.